ControlExpert/atd-tinymce/README.md

-atd-tinymce
+languagetool-tinymce
 ===========

-### LanguageTool AtD-based for TinyMCE
+### LanguageTool for TinyMCE

+languagetool-tinymce is a plugin for TinyMCE.
+It is based on the AtD TinyMCE Plugin.

 [LanguageTool] (https://www.languagetool.org/) is an Open Source proof­reading program for English, French, German, Polish, and more than 20 other languages.